 (4) Cancel With Exception allows a ten Retail Business Day cancellation period for CSA requests in a Municipally Owned Utility (MOU) or Electric Cooperative (EC) territory, starting with the day the initiating transaction is processed at ERCOT.

-(a) If after ten Retail Business Days ERCOT has not received an 814_19, Establish/Delete CSA Response, from the TDSP, ERCOT will move the business process to “Cancelled” and no 814_08 transaction will be sent out.
+(a) If after ten Retail Business Days ERCOT has not received an 814_19, Establish/Change/Delete CSA Response, from the TDSP, ERCOT will move the business process to “Cancelled” and will send the 814_08 transaction to the CR and MOU/EC TDSP.

 11.2.5.10 ERCOT Operating Rule 27: Duplicates